Step 1: Research and choose primary, infant or junior schools to apply for

 - If your child is leaving Year 2 of an infant school, read our advice on applying for a year 3 place.

 - Check how many places they are offering (this is known as the published admissions number or PAN) and also how many people applied and were offered a place last year in our school admissions booklets or on the school's own website.
-This will give you an idea of how oversubscribed the school is.
+This will give you an idea of how oversubscribed the school might be.

 - Check their admission criteria (how they allocate places) in our school admissions booklets or on the school's own website.
 Consider how these may affect your chances of being offered a place.